magento/architecture/design-documents/service-isolation/inter-service-communication.md

 or an exception if it was thrown by the remote service.
 It returns a promise to support asynchronous services and because the requests to remote services will be asynchronous (depends on implementation).
 More details on the invoker's API and SPI [here](invoker.md).

+#### Possible gateways
+__REST__

+Pros
+* We already have framework that provides support for it
+* Established way to call service contracts
+* Easy to adopt by developers creating services with tools other then Magento

+Cons
+* Not suitable for communication between services because it has limitations on the set of primary function calls (read, replace, modify, delete)
+* Has large size of the message

+__gRPC__

+Pros
+* Specifically designed for communication between services
+* Small size of the message
+* Support of HTTP 2
+* Client code generation support for many programming languages (need to confirm if it works for PHP)
+* Potentially can save on network communication if services would be demons that invokes service application (Magento would have to be tested/fixed to be run as daemon)

+Cons
+* There are some support limitations in PHP (rapidly growing though)
+* Would require developers of services that are not using Magento to adopt this technology
+* Harder to customize for our needs like forwarding authenticated user info, duplicate operation prevention mechanism (request ID) or sending other metadata
+* Would require more development time comparing to using existing gateways

+__RPC + REST__

+Pros
+* We already have framework that provides support for it
+* Established way to call service contracts
+* Easy to adopt by developers creating services with tools other then Magento
+* No limitations on the set of primary function calls
+* Easy to add metadata between requests and to customize for Magento needs

+Cons
+* Existing REST web API will be used as an RPC so some of the RESTful principles will be disregarded
+* Has large size of the message

+__GraphQL__

+Pros
+* Already existing gateway

+Cons
+* Has complication logic behind it

 #### Gateway
 For actually delivering remote service requests RESTful API will be used - it's an established way to execute requested